Sometimes a removable Liquidation sticker is applied

 Sometimes the piece was supposed to include a bonus item, such as a belt, and the belt is missing

-Occasionally a piece has a stain which is usually dust / dirt from being tried on in the fitting room but on rare occasion the stain could be makeup or food.
+Occasionally a piece has a stain which is usually dust / dirt from being tried on in the fitting room.
 These stains are usually easily removable without the need for a washing machine.

 Sometimes the piece looks worn or may actually be worn.
 We try to remove pieces with major signs of wear but it is not possible for us to catch 100%.